Soumyabrata/Soumyabrata.github.io/publications.md

 ## Conferences

++ Z. Xu, Y. Liang, A. Campbell, and S. Dev, Climate Crisis in Virtual Environments: Exploration and Evaluation of Virtual Reality and Mixed Reality for Climate Change Education in Sea level Rise Simulation, *Future Technologies Conference (FTC)*, 2023.

-+ M. Premawardhana, M. A. Azeem, S. S. Sengar, and S. Dev, On the Impact of Temperature for Precipitation Analysis, *11th International Conference on Frontiers of Intelligent Computing: Theory and Applications (FICTA)*, 2023.
++ M. Premawardhana, M. A. Azeem, S. S. Sengar, and S. Dev, On the Impact of Temperature for Precipitation Analysis, *11th International Conference on Frontiers of Intelligent Computing: Theory and Applications (FICTA)*, 2023. [<a href="https://demo5613.files.wordpress.com/2023/04/2023ficta-slides.pdf">slides</a>]

 + S. Cooke, D. Graux, and S. Dev, Multi Platform-based Hate Speech Detection, *International Conference on Agents and Artificial Intelligence (ICAART)*, 2023.